networkop/docker-topo/README.md

   - endpoints: ["host1:eth1", "host2:eth1"]
 ```

-> Note: For **veth** link driver all interfaces must match the ones you expect to see inside a container.
+> Note 1: For **veth** link driver all interfaces must match the ones you expect to see inside a container.
 So if you expect to connect your link to DeviceA interface eth0, the endpoint definition should be "DeviceA:eth0"

+> Note 2: **veth** driver is talking to netlink and making changse to namespaces; make sure you always use `sudo` when building **veth**-based topologies

 There should be several examples in the `./topo-extra-files/examples` directory